To train and empower youth across Canada to reach their academic potential through tutoring, mentorship, and leadership.

 We hope to see Canadian students supported in their learning and develop the skills needed to thrive in school and in their careers.

-Complete the tutor registration survey to volunteer as an L2L tutor via QR code at l2l.ca/student-portal
+Complete the tutor registration survey to volunteer as an L2L tutor under the Program Forms tab.

-Complete the post-program survey to let us know you have completed your 10 hours of volunteering via QR code or at l2l.ca/student-portal
+Complete the post-program survey under the Program Forms tab to let us know you have completed your 10 hours of volunteering.

 Check out Freddy’s speech on his time as an L2L tutor!
 He highlights the impact he made on his peers, the opportunities that he unlocked, and the moment he first got to meet his peer in person after COVID-19.